saralafia/ERI-maps/README.md

 Maaten, L. van der, and Hinton, G. (2008).
 Visualizing data using t-SNE.
 Journal of Machine Learning Research, 9(Nov), 2579–2605.

-McCallum, Andrew Kachites.
-(2002).
-"MALLET: A Machine Learning for Language Toolkit." http://mallet.cs.umass.edu.

 Miller, G. A. (1956).
 The magical number seven, plus or minus two: Some limits on our capacity for processing information.
 Psychological review, 63(2), 81.

 Mimno, D., Wallach, H. M., Talley, E., Leenders, M., & McCallum, A. (2011, July).
 Optimizing semantic coherence in topic models.
 In Proceedings of the conference on empirical methods in natural language processing (pp. 262-272).
 Association for Computational Linguistics.

 Salton, G., Wong, A., & Yang, C. S. (1975).
 A vector space model for automatic indexing.
 Communications of the ACM, 18(11), 613-620.

-Sievert, C., and Shirley, K. (2014).
-LDAvis: A method for visualizing and interpreting topics.
-In Proceedings of the workshop on interactive language learning, visualization, and interfaces (pp. 63-70).